am283721/vue-my-photos/README.md

 **Note**:
 - 'name' value should include the file extension
 - 'alt' is optional
-- 'filter' is optional if you don't pass/update the filter value on the lightbox component
+- 'filter' is optional if you never pass or try to update the filter value on the lightbox component
 - 'id' is optional, but useful as a key if you're displaying the images in a gallery using the v-for iterator

 ## Recommended additional modules